saaranganand/NutCatcher-game/README.md

 <br>
 - Terminal-based JavaScript game. <br>
 1. Download the script / copy it into a new .js file.
-2. Install the dependencies listed below then execute the provided command.
+2. Install the dependencies listed below <i>(npm i chalk keypress readline) & node.js</i> then execute the provided command.
 - You are a squirrel climbing a tree, catching nuts as they fall. 🐿️

 <b>DEPENDENCIES:</b>